kimmobrunfeldt/analyze_passwords/readme.md

 The program estimates the bruteforcing times with following formula:

-`ALL_PASSWORD_COMBINATIONS / HASHES_PER_SECOND`
+`ALL_PASSWORD_COMBINATIONS / HASHES_PER_SECOND / 2`

+Time is divided by 2 because on average, testing half of the combinations is enough to crack the password.

-If password's length is 3, all password combinations are calculated with following formula
+If password's length was 3, all password combinations would be calculated with the following formula

 `charsetlen^1 + charsetlen^2 + charsetlen^3`

-If password consists from a-z letters all combinations would be
+If password consisted from a-z letters, all combinations would be

 `26^1 + 26^2 + 26^3 = 18278`

+Also the entropy of the password is calculated with the formula given in http://en.wikipedia.org/wiki/Password_strength